 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Four-cell embryo.
-Image 4 of 4.
-Light micrograph of the cells (blastomeres) of a 4-cell human emb- ryo two days after in vitro fertilisation (IVF).
+Image 1 of 4.
+Light micrograph of the cells (blastomeres) of a four-cell human embryo two days after in vitro fertilisation (IVF).
 In IVF, sperm is introduced to the egg in the laboratory.
 An envelope (zona pellucida) is seen around the embryo.
-Cytoplasmic fragments may be left around the cells (inside the zona pellucida) by cell divisions, which decreases the embryo's chances of survival.
-This embryo has a huge number of fragments around it, and will be discarded.
-See images P680/488-491 for embryos with successively more fragments.
+Embryos are checked at this stage to ensure they are suitable for implan- tation into the mother's uterus.
+Cell divisions may cause some cytoplasmic fragments to be left around the cells, inside the zona pellucida, which decreases the embryo's chances of survival.
+This embryo has very few fragments around it.
+See images P680/488-491 for embryos with successively more cytoplasmic fragments.
 Magnification unknown.

 Model release not required.
 Property release not required.